-Mom was a single parent, had to work, and could not take care of me during summer vacations.
-I guess she did not want me staying alone, in the house all summer, so she would put me on a bus and send me to stay with my grandparents, for the summer.
-I could go on the bus by myself because I was a muchacho not a Nino.
-I felt so grown-up the first time I went to Harlingen, Texas by my self.
 My grandparents lived several miles from Harlingen, a place we called the colonia, which means the neighborhood.
-The colonia did not have paved roads and if it rained, the mud made it very difficult to for the cars and trucks to go in and out.
+The colonia did not have paved roads and if it rained, the mud made it very difficult for the cars and trucks to go in and out.
 One of my grandparent's neighbors had a large family and they used to go as a family to work in the cotton fields, to pick cotton.
-In the 1960s most of the cotton was still picked by hand.
-I wanted to show everyone that I was not a Nino and that I could work hard to earn money, so I asked my grandparents neighbors, if I could join them.
-My grandparents gave me permission so every day I would get up at 5:00 in the morning and go with the family.
-We would walk down the road about half a mile and wait for a large truck that would pick us up.
-The truck was very high, it had wooded panels around it, and it could carry several families with out a problem.
+In the 1960s, people picked cotton by hand.
+I wanted to earn some money and show everyone I was not a Nino.
+Earning money like the grown-ups would prove to everyone that I was a muchao not a nino.
+I asked my grandparents neighbors, if I could work the fields with the neighbors.
+My grandparents gave me permission so every day I got up at 5:00, in the morning, and go with the family.
+We would walk down the road about half a mile and wait for a large truck to pick us up.
+The truck was very high, it had wooded panels around it, and it could carry several families without a problem.

 Several days later, I remember that I struggled, in pain, to open my eyes.
 My face was swollen and one of my eyes was swollen shut.
-I focused my eye and saw my grandmother's teary-eyed face and she looked so sad.
+I focused my good eye and saw my grandmother's teary-eyed face, she looked so sad.
 I could not move and it hurt to breath.
 My grandmother reached out her hand and told me to open my mouth.
 I found it difficult to open my lips.
-She pushed a pill between my lips and gave me some water.
-My grandparent's neighbors came over to see how I was doing.
-The man neighbor thought that he had returned my lifeless body back to my grandparents, but I had survived the tramping of the horse.
-Some contactors would work a crew of people for a week or more and then call the immigration officers to picked them up, to avoid pay the hired help.
-I never was paid for my work, but I was alive and I would see my mother again.
-I cannot remember how long it took for me to recuperate but summer had come to and end and I had to return to San Antonio to begin another school year.
-I was never called Nino again.
+She pushed a pill between my lips and gave me water.
+The neighbor, a man in his late fifties, came over to see how I was doing.
+He felt relief to see the leafless body he had return come to life.
+I have no recollection what happened other than my body hurt everywhere.
+The neighbor said I fell under the horse.